anthonynsimon/python-ds-algorithms/README.md

-# Common Data Structures and Algorithms in Python
+# Python Data Structures and Algorithms
 Trying out Python by implementing some common Data Structures and Algorithms